-This is a list of all Maps and Locations in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
+This is a list of all Maps and Locations in Monster Hunter Rise (MH Rise).
 Check here for info on new maps, returning maps, and how to use and navigate the in map menu and HUD.

 List of Contents